Nikitina-commit/telegram-servicebot/README.md

 # telegram-servicebot
 Telegram chat-bot for service functions.
 Getting a questions from hospitals and service ingineers from another companies.

+System requirements: Windows 10 (x64) or higher, PyCharm by JetBrains 2023.3.4 or higher

 How to build:
 1. Download all files in one path
 2. Extract .zip files (paths ".idea" and ".venv")
-3. Open path from IDE (PyCharm in example) like project
+3. Open path from IDE (PyCharm) like project
 4. Write down token of your telegram bot in .json file
 5. Write down ID of servece engineer in .json file (you can use something like @Getid4bot for find your ID in Telegram)